PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

 -  **HashSet** :- HashSet is a general-purpose implementation of the Set interface that uses a hash table for storage. hashtable reference :- https://www.youtube.com/watch?v=JVdMD3r7dSs&t=323s&pp=ygUPaGFzaGluZyBpbiBqYXZh

+-  **LinkedHashSet**
--  **LinkedHashSet**  :- LinkedHashSet is an implementation of the Set interface that combines the features of HashSet and a linked list.
+  LinkedHashSet is an implementation of the Set interface that combines the features of HashSet and a linked list.A LinkedHashSet is similar to HashSet but it maintains the insertion order of the elements uses a doubly linked list to keep track of the order.
+Each element in the set is linked to the previous and next elements, thus preserving the sequence of insertion.

 -  **Treeset** :- TreeSet is an implementation of the Set interface that is backed by a TreeMap